Diseases & Conditions

 Symptoms of carpal tunnel syndrome may include:

-- Numbness, tingling, burning, and pain—primarily in the thumb and index, middle, and ring fingers
+- Numbness, tingling, burning, and pain — primarily in the thumb and index, middle, and ring fingers.
+This often wakes people up at night.

 - Occasional shock-like sensations that radiate to the thumb and index, middle, and ring fingers